What's Included in a Gulet Charter?

 - Fishing Equipment: Basic lines and rods for casual fishing off the back of the boat.

-- Dinghy (Tender): A small motorized boat used to transport you to shore for dinner or exploration.
+- Dinghy (Tender): A small motorized boat used to transport you to shore, for dinner, or exploring.

 - Board Games and Books: A library of books and classic games for lazy afternoons.

-- Waterskiing, Wakeboarding, and Ringo: These require a powerful tender.
-While the equipment might be on board, using them often incurs an extra fuel cost.
+- Water skiing, Wake boarding, and Ringo: These require a powerful tender.
+Whilst the equipment may be on board, using them often incurs an extra fuel cost.

 - Wi-Fi: Internet is increasingly standard.
 It relies on 4G/5G mobile networks, so it works best near the coast.